lanej/lanej/README.md

 Welcome to my GitHub page!

 ## About Me
 Also known by my nicknames "lanejoshlane" and "Fast Lane", I'm a Platform Engineering Director with a rich background in tech and leadership.
 Based in Oakland, CA, I've had an impactful journey through companies like EasyPost, Fastly, Engine Yard.
-From Maine, I cut my teeth in the Boston technogoly scene at EMC, HubSpot and Brontes3d (now part of 3M).
+From Maine, I cut my teeth in the Boston technology scene at EMC, HubSpot and Brontes3D (now part of 3M).
 I hold a profound interest in building robust technology solutions and developing agile, effective teams.

 ## What I Do
 🚀 **Leadership:** Steering platform engineering at a logistics technology startup, focusing on creating scalable and efficient software architectures.